ices-tools-dev/echoSMs/docs/datastore_models.md

 # Do the conversion.
 For the moment, this function expects an echoSMs
 # shape data structure but it may be more convenient for it to accept
 # an echoSMs specimen data structure.
-# Also, the particulars of how the metadata are structured may change
+# Note: the particulars of how the metadata are structured may change
 # as the datastore data structures are refined.
 shape = surface_to_outline(specimen['shapes'][0], slice_thickness=0.005)